 Remove the Bedding and Read the Label

 Remove all of the bedding from the bed to access the mattress protector.
-Then, remove it from the mattress.
+Then, remove the protector from the mattress.
 Every mattress protector has a care label that will direct you in choosing the correct washing and drying temperatures.

 Inspect and Treat Stains